 Dr. Brown is board certified in anatomic and clinical pathology, as well as forensic pathology, by the American Board of Pathology.
 Dr. Brown is also a member of the National Association of Medical Examiners and the American Academy of Forensic Sciences.

-Dr. Brown currently serves as a Deputy Medical Examiner for eleven counties throughout Michigan, including Allegan, Barry, Calhoun, Grand Traverse, Kalamazoo, Leelanau, Mason, Muskegon, St. Joseph and Van Buren.
+Dr. Brown currently serves as a Deputy Medical Examiner for 12 counties throughout Michigan, including Allegan, Barry, Berrien, Calhoun, Grand Traverse, Kalamazoo, Leelanau, Mason, Muskegon, Osceola, St. Joseph and Van Buren.
 He is also an Assistant Professor of Pathology at Western Michigan University Homer Stryker M.D.
 School of Medicine.